What are the Skills SA Student Support Standards?

 It’s important you have documented policies, procedures, and/or work instructions in place, so new and existing staff understand what they need to do.
 It’s also important you monitor these documents regularly, update them when needed, and promote the processes they describe to students, where it’s relevant to do so.

-The Organisational self-assessment form is a template that allows you to demonstrate how you meet the six Skills SA student support standards.
-Each student support standard has its own section in the form, and each section is made up of one or more questions that you’ll need to respond to.
+The organisational self-assessment form is a template that allows you to meet the six Skills SA Student Support Standards.
+Each Standard has its own section in the form, and each section is made up of one or more questions that you'll need to respond to.

-Skills SA has updated the self-assessment form based on extensive stakeholder feedback, to make it easier to understand and to use.
-The new form provides more resources and better guidance to help you respond to each question.
+In February 2025, Skills SA updated the self-assessment form based on stakeholder feedback, to make it easier to understand and to use.
+The form has been updated again in June 2026 to include additional feedback obtained over the past 12 months.
+The key changes are:

 What is the Self-Assessment process?

-- Entering into a Success and Wellbeing Services (SWS) Partnership Agreement
+- enter into a new Success and Wellbeing Services (SWS) Partnership Agreement

-If you’re a new training provider who’s recently signed an FAA, you must show you are compliant with the UAN and have an active SWS Partnership Agreement in place before you open training accounts.
+If you’re a new training provider who’s recently signed an FAA, you need to meet these requirements before you open training accounts.
 If you’re an existing training provider, you must maintain UAN compliance and renegotiate your SWS Partnership Agreement/s each year, to make sure there’s no break in SWS coverage.

 The steps in the self-assessment process are described in more detail below.